usnistgov/800-63-3/sp800-63-3/sec5_DIRM.md

 Agencies SHALL demonstrate comparability of any chosen alternative, to include any compensating controls, when the complete set of applicable SP 800-63 requirements is not implemented.
 For example, an agency may choose a National Information Assurance Partnership (NIAP) protection profile over FIPS, where the profile is equivalent to or stronger than the FIPS requirements.
 That said, agencies SHALL NOT alter the assessed xAL based on agency capabilities.
 Rather, the agency MAY adjust their implementation of solutions based on the agency's ability to mitigate risk via means not explicitly addressed by SP 800-63 requirements.
 The agency SHALL implement procedures to document both the justification for any departure from normative requirements and detail the compensating control(s) employed.

 This guidance addresses only those risks associated with authentication and identity proofing errors.
-[NIST Special Publication 800-30, _Risk Management Guide for Information Technology Systems_](#SP800-30) recommends a general methodology for managing risk in federal systems.
+NIST Special Publication 800-30, Risk Management Guide for Information Technology Systems [[SP 800-30]](#SP800-30) recommends a general methodology for managing risk in federal systems.

 ### <a name="daps"></a> 5.5 Digital Identity Acceptance Statement